stefdev49/Marlin/README.md

 # Marlin 3D Printer Firmware
 <img align="right" src="../../raw/1.1.x/buildroot/share/pixmaps/logo/marlin-250.png" />

+## Fork tuned for the Dagoma Discoeasy200

+This a fork of the regular marlin firmware tuned for the Dagoma Discoeasy200.
+The `discoeasy200-1.1.x` branch is based on the marlin's `1.1.x` branch and must be used to build a working firmware for the Discoeasy200.
+This version of the firmware supports:
+- bilinear bed calibration
+- hotbed

 ## Marlin 1.1

 Marlin 1.1 represents an evolutionary leap over Marlin 1.0.2.
 It is the result of over two years of effort by several volunteers around the world who have paid meticulous and sometimes obsessive attention to every detail.
 For this release we focused on code quality, performance, stability, and overall user experience.
 Several new features have also been added, many of which require no extra hardware.